AI Due Diligence Providers Compared 2026

 What should I ask an AI DD provider about data security?

-Ask about data retention policies (zero-retention is the gold standard), whether your data is used to train models, SOC 2 compliance, where data is processed geographically, and whether they use private model deployments or route data through third-party APIs.
+Ask whether your data is ever stored (never storing it is the gold standard), whether your data is used to train models, whether they are SOC 2 compliant, where data is processed, and whether they use private model deployments or route data through third-party APIs.
 If they cannot answer these specifically, that is your answer.

 Can AI replace human due diligence analysts?

-No. AI accelerates specific parts of the DD workflow: CIM parsing, financial spreading, market research, and pattern detection.
-But judgment calls on management quality, cultural fit, and deal structure still require experienced humans.
-The best providers are transparent about where AI adds speed and where humans add judgment.
+No. AI speeds up specific parts of DD: CIM parsing, financial spreading, market research, and pattern detection.
+But judgment calls on management quality, cultural fit, and deal structure still need experienced humans.
+The best providers are clear about where AI adds speed and where humans add judgment.

 How do I evaluate a provider's PE domain knowledge?

 Ask them to walk through a specific PE workflow like EBITDA adjustment validation or covenant analysis.
-If they describe the process in generic terms, they lack domain depth.
-A PE-specialist provider will reference specific adjustment categories, common add-back patterns, and the judgment calls that trip up general-purpose AI.
+If they describe the process in generic terms, they lack depth.
+A PE-specialist will reference specific adjustment categories, common add-back patterns, and the judgment calls that trip up general AI.

-What is behavioral and adoption analysis in AI due diligence?
+What is behavior and adoption analysis in AI due diligence?

-It examines how a target company's employees actually interact with technology, not just what systems are installed.
-It predicts whether AI initiatives will succeed post-acquisition by assessing change readiness, workflow integration patterns, and organizational resistance.
-Most traditional providers skip this entirely, which is why so many post-close technology integration plans fail.
+It looks at how a target company's employees actually use technology, not just what systems are installed.
+It predicts whether AI plans will succeed after acquisition by assessing change readiness, workflow integration, and how much the organization resists change.
+Most traditional providers skip this, which is why so many post-close technology integration plans fail.

 See What Standard DD Misses

 Dr. Coney holds a PhD in how humans interact with emerging technology.
 He advises PE firms, family offices, private credit teams, and independent sponsors on AI strategy, due diligence, and post-close value creation.
-His work focuses on the behavioral and adoption factors that determine whether AI investments pay off.
+His work focuses on the behavior and adoption factors that decide whether AI investments pay off.